gauravcodepro/gauravcodepro/README.md

 - **Electron Application** 👉 [**TAIR genome analysis**](https://github.com/gauravcodepro/arabidopsis-tair-application)

 👉 **Work Attitude/Professionalism**
+- Highly Communicative, approachable, motivated, task and solution oriented, time responsive, and initiative taker.
 - I believe decisions and communication not made in time have no value and importance.
-- I constantly read scientific aptitude/literature/code development to increase my work potential.
+- I constantly read scientific aptitude/literature/code development to increase my work potential in specific areas.
-- Active in solving limitations, proficient in developing new approaches for code development.
+- Proficient in developing new approaches for code development and solving limitations.
 - Extremely collaborative and open to supporting those who support me.
-- I give importance and priority to the people I am working with.
+- I give importance and priority to the people I am working and communicating with.
 - I fork repositories as per language and dependencies need and once learnt then unforked.
-- Highly Communicative, approachable, motivated, task and solution oriented, time responsive, and initiative taker.
-- Pro-active in making effective communication as communication leads to result oriented approaches.